CDLUC3/docker-tutorial/session1/run.apache.md

 docker run --rm --name apache httpd
 ```

-Hit `Cntl-C` to stop the container.
+Press `Cntl-C` to stop the container.

 Add `-d` to run the container in the background.